zanachka/curl-impersonate-lexiforest/INSTALL.md

 ./configure --host=aarch64-linux-gnu \
             --with-zlib=/path/to/compiled/zlib \
+            --with-zstd=/path/to/compiled/zstd \
             --with-ca-path=/etc/ssl/certs \
-            --with-ca-bundle=/etc/ssl/certs/ca-certificates.crt \
+            --with-ca-bundle=/etc/ssl/certs/ca-certificates.crt
-            --with-libnssckbi=/usr/lib/aarch64-linux-gnu/nss

 make chrome-build
-make firefox-build
 ```

 The flags mean as follows:
-`--with-zlib` is the location of a compiled zlib library for the target architecture.
+`--with-zlib/zstd` is the location of a compiled zlib/zstd library for the target architecture.
 `--with-ca-path` and `--with-ca-bundle` will be passed to curl's configure script as is.
-`--with-libnssckbi` indicates the location of libnssckbi.so on the target system.
-This file contains the certificates needed by curl.
-This must be supplied if NSS is not installed in a standard location (i.e. not in `/usr/lib`).

 ## Docker build

 The Docker build is a bit more reproducible and serves as the reference implementation.
 It creates a Debian-based Docker image with the binaries.

-### Chrome version

 [`chrome/Dockerfile`](chrome/Dockerfile) is a debian-based Dockerfile that will build curl with all the necessary modifications and patches.
 Build it like the following: